andreasonny83/angular2-cookie-law/projects/angular2-cookie-law/README.md

 ### awsomeCloseIcon

-[Font Awesome](https://fontawesome.com/) is required in your header for this feature to work.
+Font Awsome is required in your header for this feature to work.

 ```html
 <script defer src="https://use.fontawesome.com/releases/v5.0.6/js/all.js"></script>